For your security, activate your credit and debit cards as soon as you receive them by calling:

-Whether you access your accounts in Online Banking or the Mobile Banking App, feel secure that your information is encrypted to the highest degree: 256-Bit TSL/SSL encryption and 128-Bit SSL encryption.
+Whether you access your accounts in Digital Banking or the mobile app, feel secure that your information is encrypted to the highest degree: 256-Bit TSL/SSL encryption and 128-Bit SSL encryption.

 Secure Mobile Biometrics

-Use your fingerprint on Android or Apple devices, Face ID on Apple, or use your preferred password vault to securely log in.
+Use your fingerprint on Android or Apple devices, Face ID®2 on Apple, or use your preferred password vault to securely log in.

 Protected if your device is lost or stolen

-Your secure account information (such as account number, etc.) is not stored on the Mobile Banking App, so you don’t have to worry if your phone is lost or stolen.
+Your secure account information (such as account number, etc.) is not stored on the mobile app, so you don’t have to worry if your phone is lost or stolen.

 Visa’s Zero Liability